bfetler/cms_medicare/README.md

 <img src="https://github.com/bfetler/cms_medicare/blob/master/cms_state_person_plots/map_cost_per_person_internal_medicine.png" alt="median cost per person by state for internal medicine" />

-Some of the western states such as Utah and Montana appear to be expensive for Surgery, while the northeast and Florida appear to be expensive for Physical Therapy.
+Some of the western states such as Utah and Montana appear to be expensive for Surgery, while the northeast, California and Florida appear to be generally expensive.

 #### Provider Gender